 Answer: You have several options available to you, each with their own advantages.
 They are:

 Answer: No. The renewal window is four calendar months prior to your expiration date.
-For example, if your certificate expires in July, you could complete a FIRC as early as April 1, submit your application, and you would retain your original expiration date of July.
+For example, if your certificate expires in July, you could complete a FIRC as early as April 1 and you would retain your original expiration date of July.

 Renew your CFI through ASI, either live or online, no more than four months prior to your expiration date.
 When done in accordance with FAR 61.197b, and ASI handles your renewal paperwork, we guarantee you'll keep your original expiration date.
 For example, if your certificate expires August 31st, you may complete a FIRC anytime in May, June, July, or August and retain the August 31st expiration.